-INTRODUCTION TO THE 2020/2021 FACULTY HANDBOOK
+INTRODUCTION TO THE 2023/2024 FACULTY HANDBOOK

 This Faculty Handbook is intended to be used as a basic orientation for new faculty and to provide an introduction to their basic professional responsibilities.
-It is not an official statement of either policies or procedures but is intended to be a helpful source of answers to questions frequently asked by faculty new to Cal Maritime and even experienced faculty members.
+It is NOT an official statement of either policies or procedures but is intended to be a helpful source of answers to questions frequently asked by faculty new to Cal Maritime and even experienced faculty members.
+Much of the information contained herein is also available (with more detail and substance) in various campus policies, practices, and other governing documents.
 This Handbook does not supersede the Collective Bargaining Agreement (CBA) between the Board of Trustees of the California State University (CSU) and the California Faculty Association (CFA) or established rules and regulations that govern the Academy or the faculty.
 In cases of conflict between the contents of this Handbook and the provisions of the primary sources, the primary sources prevail.